lukebatchelor/stdin-codegolf/README.md

 # stdin-codegolf

-An example of code golfing a node script that reads from stdin - Used for a talk
+> An example of code golfing a node script that reads from stdin - Used for a talk.